Table of Content

 5. Institutional Context

-In Bangalore there are various bodies that are responsible for the management of water in its various forms.
+In Bengaluru, there are various bodies that are responsible for the management of water in its various forms.

-- The sole authority responsible for the supply of water and management of sewage and sullage in the city of Bangalore is the Bangalore Water Supply and Sewerage Board (BWSSB).
+- The sole authority responsible for the supply of water and management of sewage and sullage in the city of Bengaluru is the Bengaluru Water Supply and Sewerage Board (BWSSB).

-- The BBMP (Bruhat Bangalore Mahanagara Palika) is the corporation of Bangalore and is responsible for the maintenance of storm water drains and management of flooding in the city.
+- The BBMP (Bruhat Bengaluru Mahanagara Palika) is the corporation of Bengaluru and is responsible for the maintenance of storm water drains and management of flooding in the city.
 Lately it has also been assigned with the upkeep of about 190 lakes in the BBMP Area.

 - The Lake Development Authority (LDA) is an autonomous regulatory, planning and policy body for Protection, and Integrated Development of Lakes that are not in the BBMPs purview.